mypaint/mypaint/README_WINDOWS.md

 ### Install MyPaint's dependencies

-All of MyPaint's dependencies are available from the MSYS2 repositories.
+Most of MyPaint's dependencies are available from the MSYS2 repositories.
 Thanks to everyone maintaining [MINGW-packages][2] for giving us a great open platform to build against!